Fall 2020 High School Original Credit Briefing Page

 As you may be aware, all schools and outside course providers must pass a rigorous “Course Audit” to qualify to appear on the College Board’s Advanced Placement Ledger.
 MTDA course audits are in process for the 2020-2021 school year.
 We expect this process to be complete on or before September 1, 2020.

 Like past years, the College Board has asked all providers like MTDA to inform you in writing that you must take an additional step locally to have MTDA’s courses appear in the ledger associated with your school.
-With your local course audit account, you must explicitly choose the course and associated it with MTDA as an external provider.
+With your local course audit account, you must explicitly choose the course and associate it with MTDA as an external provider.
 It is our understanding that you must complete this process by January.
 However, we would advise doing so as soon as possible.

-We have worked with a few schools already this school year and know that the processes involved can be challenging and that instructions aren’t necessarily clear.
+We know that the processes involved can be challenging and that instructions aren’t necessarily clear.
 We suggest contacting the College Board first with questions.
-If you are not able to get a clear answer or if the answer conflicts what I am advising above, please contact the support desk.
+If you are not able to get a clear answer or if the answer conflicts what we are advising above, please contact the support desk.